Lucie Rie: Career in London

-In 1946, Rie hired Hans Coper, a young man with no experience in ceramics, to help her fire the buttons.
+In 1946, Rie hired Hans Coper, a fellow emigre, a young man with no experience in ceramics, to help her fire the buttons.
 Although Coper was interested in learning sculpture, she sent him to a potter named Heber Mathews, who taught him how to make pots on the wheel.
 Rie and Coper exhibited together in 1948.
 Coper became a partner in Rie's studio, where he remained until 1958.
 Their friendship lasted until Coper's death in 1981.

 Rie's small studio was at 18 Albion Mews, a narrow street of converted stables near Hyde Park in London.
 She invited many people to her studio and was renowned for giving her visitors tea and cake.
 The studio remained almost unchanged during the 50 years she occupied it and has been reconstructed in the Victoria and Albert Museum's ceramics gallery.

 Rie was a friend of Bernard Leach, one of the leading figures in British studio pottery in the mid-20th century, and she was impressed by his views, especially concerning the "completeness" of a pot.
 But despite his transient influence, her brightly coloured, delicate, modernist pottery stands apart from Leach's subdued, rustic, oriental work.
 She taught at Camberwell College of Arts from 1960 until 1972.

 She received several awards for her work and exhibited with great success.
 Her most famous creations are vases, bottles and bowls, which drew some inspiration from Japan as well as many other places.
 There are other works such as buttons, which she bequeathed to her close friend the Japanese designer Issey Miyake and bowls including her own egg cup which she gave to the publisher Susan Shaw.

+Rie was interviewed in 1982 in her studio by David Attenborough, a great admirer of her work.

 Death

-She stopped making pottery in 1990, when she suffered the first of a series of strokes.
+Rie stopped making pottery in 1990, when she suffered the first of a series of strokes.
 She died at home in London on 1 April 1995, aged 93.